Poireiton Khunthok

-Poireiton Khunthok is an ancient Meitei puya, or narrative work describing about the immigration of a band of colonists, led by a man, Poireiton, a prince and younger brother of Thongalen, the god of the underworld, in the plains of the Kangleipak (present day Manipur).
+Poireiton Khunthok (ꯄꯣꯢꯔꯩꯇꯣꯟ ꯈꯨꯟꯊꯣꯛ) is an ancient Meitei puya, or narrative work describing about the immigration of a band of colonists, led by a man, Poireiton, a prince and younger brother of Thongalen, the god of the underworld, in the plains of the Kangleipak (present day Manipur).

 It is partially an allegorical work, which includes mythical elements as the integral parts of the saga.
 Part of the lore is that the knowledge of how to use fire was introduced to the people of Kangleipak by Poireiton.